phillipsjs/phillipsjs.github.io/about.md

 I got my Ph.D. in Psychology and Philosophy at Yale in 2015, and I'm currently a post doc with Fiery Cushman in the [Moral Psychology Research Lab](http://cushmanlab.fas.harvard.edu/) at Harvard.

-You can find out more about me and my research [here](http://people.fas.harvard.edu/~phillips01)
+You can find out more about my research [here](http://people.fas.harvard.edu/~phillips01)